Charles Shufford: Professional career

 Shufford made his professional debut at November 11, 1996, defeating Kirk Holyfield by first-round TKO.
 Within five years, Shufford compiled 17–1 record that included back-to-back wins over Jimmy Thunder by seventh-round TKO and rising star Lamon Brewster via unanimous decision.

 These wins lined him up for a shot at the WBO world heavyweight title against Wladimir Klitschko.
 For the bout Shufford weighed in at 234 lbs., dropping 17 pounds compared to his last bout.
-Shufford, having played George Foreman opposite Will Smith in the movie Ali, entered the ring with Smith by his side.
+Shufford, having played George Foreman opposite Will Smith in the 2001 film Ali, entered the ring with Smith by his side.
 Shufford was knocked down three times, once in round two, once in round three (both times with a straight right hand) and in round six with a left hook, with referee stopping the bout after the third knockdown.
 According to punch stats, Klitschko landed 58 of 262 punches (22%) and Shufford connected on 16 of 190 (8%).

 After that, Shufford was not able to stay in the heavyweight title scene.
 He remained inactive for over a year before returning to the ring against Marcellus Brown, winning by unanimous decision.
 He then beat Elieser Castillo but lost to Lawrence Clay-Bey and Jameel McCline.
 After losing to a rising star Samuel Peter by one-sided unanimous decision, Shufford was inactive for two years, and fought only sporadically since.
 He went 0–2–1 in his last three fights with a draw against Kelvin Davis and losses to Malik Scott and Jason Estrada.